qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 For example, drivers may drive faster when safety belt is on, and cyclists may ride faster when wearing helmet.

-People tend to be overconfident in familiar situations, but that's where accidents likely to occur:
+People tend to be overconfident in familiar situations, but that's where accidents are likely to occur:

 > Most accidents (69%) occurred on slopes that were very familiar to the victims.
 Fewer accidents occurred on slopes that were somewhat familiar (13%) and unfamiliar (18%) to the victim.
 >